Ed Station

 Ed is a train station in Dals-Ed, Västra Götaland, Sweden.
 To the east, the Norway/Vänern Line continues to Gothenburg Central Station.
 To the west, the Norway/Vänern Line crosses the border to Norway, and continues as the Østfold Line.

 The station is located around 200 m from the midpoint of Ed, accessed through a pedestrian tunnel under the railway.
 A bus station is located on the town side of the railway.

+The municipality has had a train station since 1879; the current building dates from 1912.
+The waiting room was refreshed in 2023, re-opened with a local history display.
+Problems with vandalism were corrected and graffiti was cleaned.